 How To Select Relevant Keywords For Google Ads?

-Term selection can make or break your Google Ads campaign.
-It is the most important factor in determining your budget.
-While choosing a generic, highly searched keyword sounds like the way to go, you will have to spend a large portion of your budget to appear on the top position of the SERPs.
+Term selection can make or break your Google Ads campaign performance.
+It is an essential factor in determining your budget.
+While choosing a generic, highly searched keyword sounds like the way to go, you will have to spend a large portion of your budget to appear in the top position of the SERPs.

 Researching High Search Keywords

-Companies can learn about search volume trends by using tools like Google Keyword Planner and Google Search Console.
-Broader keywords ensure more clicks, including untargeted traffic.
+Companies can learn about search volume trends using tools like Google Ads Keyword Planner and Google Search Console.
+Broader keywords ensure more clicks, including missing targeted traffic.
 On the other hand, specific keywords garner lower clicks and searches, but the audience is more likely to purchase a product or service from your brand.

-Hence, you must strike a balance between high search keywords and specific terms that match the preferences of your target audience.
+Hence, it would help if you struck a balance between high search keywords and specific terms that match the preferences of your target audience.

 Google Ads Targeting